 Bound by tradition High environmental and safety standards are a matter of course

-Wintershall is committed to complying with international conventions, local laws and regulations as well as its own high standards that it has set itself with regard to protecting people and the environment.
-The following principle applies to all its activities: health, safety and environmental issues shall always be given priority over economic success.
+Wintershall is always commited to complying with international conventions, local laws and regulations, as well as its own high standards that it has set itself with regard to protecting people and the environment.
+The following principle applies to all its activities: health, safety and environment shall always be given priority over economic success.

 Wintershall has been working in Argentina for almost four decades and has established a strong bond with the country.
 For Wintershall, close ties and good cooperation between industry, policymakers and the public are important for recovering the available energy resources in a sustainable manner.

-Wintershall is also engaged in social and cultural projects in the Argentine regions where it works, and supports numerous local projects in health, education and culture there.
-Wintershall therefore takes responsibility in very concrete ways as a reliable partner.
+Wintershall is also engaged in social and cultural projects in the Argentine regions where it works, and supports there numerous local health, education and cultural projects.
+Wintershall therefor takes responsibility as a reliable partner.

 Handling water in a responsible manner

-Handling natural resources in a responsible manner, as well as the careful use and protection of natural water resources, is a matter of course for Wintershall.
-It has also set itself the goal of keeping water consumption as low as possible and minimizing the impact on the environment.
-Hence, water management that saves resources and protects the environment is part of the company’s project planning from the very outset.
-As well as the company’s own high safety standards and regular inspections of facilities, an environmental impact assessment is carried out by external experts for each project.
-This forms the basis for the project authorization by the relevant authorities.
+Handling natural resources in a responsible manner, for instance the careful use and protection of water, is a matter of course for Wintershall.
+The company has set itself the goal of keeping water consumption as low as possible and also to minimize the impact on the environment.
+Hence, water management that saves resources and the protection of the environment are part of the company’s project planning from the very outset.
+An environmental impact assessment is carried out by external parties for each project.
+This assessment also forms the basis for the project authorization by the relevant authorities.

-Wintershall ensures, even during the pilot phase, that it saves or reuses as much water as possible thanks to innovative technologies or by recycling drilling fluid and circulation systems.
+Wintershall aims, even during the pilot phase, to save or reuse as much water as possible, thanks to innovative technologies or by recycling drilling fluids.
 This way the volume of water used can be reduced with each well.
-Then, at the end of any drilling campaign, the water is treated and disposed of properly.
-The consumption and the disposal of water are regulated and monitored according to the legal provisions and authorities of the province concerned.
+Then, at the end of the drilling campaign, the water is treated and disposed of properly.
+The consumption and disposal of the water is regulated and monitored by provincial authorities.

-When the projects enter the development phase, the implementation of a comprehensive water protection concept is planned so as to further optimize water management for the production plants.
-For example, in the production facilities in the Aguada Pichana und San Roque blocks, in which Wintershall holds a stake, it uses its own wells to extract deep formation water (no drinking water).
-After use, the water is treated in a processing plant and thereafter reinjected to the formation.
-The possibility to use these facilities for Bandurria Norte and Aguada Federal is currently being examined.
+When the projects enter the development phase the implementation of a comprehensive water management concept is planned.
+For example, in the production facilities in Aguada Pichana and San Roque, in which Wintershall holds stake, there are dedicated wells to extract deep formation water (no fresh water).
+Production water is treated in a processing plant and thereafter reinjected to the formation.

 Harnessing the considerable potential provided by unconventional resources